CiscoMerchan/Restaurant_webApp/README.md

 **TIP Note**  to import a component: write the name the component <MyComponent />, doble click in the text and `Ctrl + spacebar` the name of the file to import will be display `Enter` and that will import the file at the top of the folder.

 ### About Us

+**TIP Note**  to go to the component file , click on the component `Ctrl+Click` and that will open the component folder clicked.